jenniferlei/shopify-backend-developer-challenge/README.md

 I chose to use Flask, a lightweight web framework that is flexible and simple to implement, to create API endpoints.
 For the database, I used postgreSQL as it is a commonly used relational database and allows for scalability, such as adding product information tables, warehouse storage information tables, etc. I used SQLAlchemy to incorporate Flask and postrgresQL with Python.

-Python unittests were added to ensure the API endpoints returned the correct JSON data.
+Python unittests were added to ensure the API endpoints returned the correct JSON response.

 View the app on Replit: <a href="" target="_blank">TBD</a>